Yogyakarta has been a sort of a based for me for around four months. Well, I have had a three weeks-ish break traveling to Cambodia and Vietnam.

 Peacock Coffee is a great place to go if you are a morning person and want to get some work done early.
 Coffee is good, and there are a lot of plugs.

 Eplus.co Coffee & Coworking has a straightforward, simple interior, but comfortable enough for working.
 A lot of big tables and plugs in the cafe.
 This cafe doesn’t have AC, but the big windows make it airy and fresh.
 I like it when the cafe is not too busy.

 You can rent a virtual office at this cafe.
 It’s a good option if you are looking for a place to work from every day.

 I’m not sure if they still use only plastic cups for cold drinks.
 I hope they have the option of proper cups.
 They open at 9 am.

 There you go.
 That was a list of my favorite cafes/restaurants to go to get some work done (do remote work in Yogyakarta).
 Oh btw, if you see me at one of these places, say hi.
 Keep in mind I’m there for work 🙂

-I deliberately did not include coworking spaces like JDV or CoHive, simply because I don’t use them (I tried JDV twice a long time ago, and it was ok).
-There’s the chance that my suggestions might not go well with you, because perhaps we have different preferences (and that is ok).
+I deliberately didn’t include coworking spaces like JDV or CoHive because I don’t use them.
+I tried JDV twice a long time ago, and it was ok.
+There’s a chance that my suggestions might not go well with you, because perhaps we have different preferences and that is ok.

 So if you have any favorite cafes/restaurants in Yogyakarta to work from, please let me know.
 Maybe I missed some good spots.